-DSHS was directed to enter into an agreement with the Department of Community, Trade and Economic Development to provide a portion of the WTAP budget for operation of CSVM which would provide homeless individuals with a community service voice mail box.
-2. AREN payments based on Exception to Rule (ETR) were reinstated on a limited basis and had to be approved at the State-office level.
-Only those relating to health and safety were granted.
-April 2003 The Farm Security and Rural Investment Act of 2002, P.L.
-107-171, restored federal food stamp benefits to certain legal immigrants.
-Beginning in April, these families began receiving federal Food Stamp benefits and no longer received state-funded Food Assistance benefits (formerly known as FAP).
-Community and Technical colleges were no longer eligible for an enhanced rate for consumers who were enrolled in the Families-That-Work program or at Extended Hour Care sites.
+April 2003 (continued) Community and Technical colleges were no longer eligible for an enhanced rate for consumers who were enrolled in the Families-That-Work program or at Extended Hour Care sites.
 March 2003 The Working Connections Child Care (WCCC) co-pay increased by \$25 for families with co-payments of \$25 or more.
-2. The Non-Standard Bonus for care prior to 6 a.m., after 6 p.m., and weekends was eliminated.
+The Non-Standard Bonus for child care prior to 6 a.m., after 6 p.m., and on weekends was eliminated.
 February 2003 1.
 The Early Exit Bonus (sometimes called the transitional work expense) was eliminated.
 The second early exit bonus of \$500 could only be authorized for persons who received their first \$500 payment on or before 1/31/2003.
-2. REN payments were reduced from \$1,500 to \$750 per 12-month period and all AREN payments based on Exception to Rule (ETR) were eliminated.
+2. AREN payments were reduced from \$1,500 to \$750 per 12-month period and all AREN payments based on Exception to Rule (ETR) were eliminated.
 January 2003 Supplemental Security Income (SSI) COLA increased by 1.4%.
 October 2002 1.
 The \$134 standard deduction for food assistance was replaced with a tiered deduction based on the number of individuals in the food assistance household.
 The Farm Security and Rural Investment Act of 2002 (P.L.
 107-171) required that this standard be adjusted each year.
 No households received a deduction less than \$134.
 Eligibility for federal food stamp benefits was expanded to include blind or disabled immigrants who received disability-related cash or medical benefits.
 This change was required under P.L.
 107-171.
 3. The countable resource limit for food assistance households that included a disabled individual was changed from \$2,000 to \$3,000.
 This change was required under P.L.
 107-171.

-- 4. An annual adjustment to multiple standards for food assistance for FFY 2003 was implemented.
-The following standards were updated: gross income limit, net income limit, maximum allotment, utility allowances, and the maximum shelter excess shelter deduction. - 5.
-The exemption of all homeless individuals from Able Bodied Adult Without Dependents (ABAWD) Food Stamp Employment & Training Program requirements was removed.
-Homeless clients had to meet requirements or be exempt for a reason other than homelessness. - 6.
-The food assistance treatment of time-loss income as unearned income for cash was adopted to make policy consistent in both programs.
-Time-loss benefits were counted as earned income for cash in certain situations. - 7.
-The department assumed state administration of SSI State Supplement Program, a program that was previously administered by the Social Security Administration.
-The State legislature mandated that the Department assume administration of this program to reduce the administrative costs of the program.
+4. An annual adjustment to multiple standards for food assistance for FFY 2003 was implemented.
+The following standards were updated: gross income limit, net income limit, maximum allotment, utility allowances, and the maximum excess shelter deduction.
+5. The exemption of all homeless individuals from Able Bodied Adult Without Dependents (ABAWD) Food Stamp Employment & Training Program requirements was removed.
+Homeless clients had to meet requirements or be exempt for a reason other than homelessness.
+6. The food assistance treatment of time-loss income as unearned income for cash was adopted to make policy consistent in both programs.
+Time-loss benefits were counted as earned income for cash in certain situations.